 Many people spend less than five years at each job, putting more effort into changing from one position to another through job searching, networking, and keeping up with business and market trends.

 However, even if it's your choice and it’s the right choice, leaving your job can be a hard decision to make for so many reasons.
 Not least of these is the potential for financial pressure that would make it harder to pay for housing and feed yourself and your family.
-Then there's the daunting prospect of starting over in a new office with a different boss, coworkers, and expectations.
+Then there's the daunting prospect of starting over in a new office with a different boss, co-workers and expectations.

 This is why it's essential to know when and how to make the switch to a new job.
 Getting your exit right is even more important when you consider the potentially crippling consequences a shoddy departure could bring you through your professional network.

 If you've made the decision to quit or resign, or if you’re anticipating being laid off, you need to prepare your exit thoughtfully.
 Keep reading to find out how to "peace out" like a boss.

 1. Keep it a secret

 Don't start telling co-workers that you're thinking of leaving until you have a signed employment offer from your new employer or have otherwise committed to your decision to leave.

 Most people are very quick to note subtle changes in your behavior and may spread rumors that can filter to management before you're ready and create an awkward situation.
 Plus, it would be embarrassing if your plan to leave fails to materialize — or you could even lose your current job.

 If you're at risk of being laid off, start preparing as soon as you receive confirmation from a credible source (not just the rumor mill).
 You may want to start your search for a new job before receiving official word that you’ve been laid off, just in case.